 Quantum states of quasiparticles in solids are dictated by symmetry.
-We experimentally demonstrate Dirac electrons in a two-dimensional quasicrystal without translational symmetry.
+We have experimentally demonstrated quantum states of Dirac electrons in a two-dimensional quasicrystal without translational symmetry.
 A dodecagonal quasicrystalline order was realized by epitaxial growth of twisted bilayer graphene rotated exactly 30°.
-The graphene quasicrystal was grown up to a millimeter scale on an SiC (0001) surface while maintaining the single rotation angle over an entire sample and was successfully isolated from a substrate, demonstrating its structural and chemical stability under ambient conditions.
+We grew the graphene quasicrystal up to a millimeter scale on a silicon carbide surface while maintaining the single rotation angle over an entire sample and successfully isolated the quasicrystal from a substrate, demonstrating its structural and chemical stability under ambient conditions.
 Multiple Dirac cones replicated with the 12-fold rotational symmetry were observed in angle-resolved photoemission spectra, which revealed anomalous strong interlayer coupling with quasi-periodicity.
 Our study provides a way to explore physical properties of relativistic fermions with controllable quasicrystalline orders.

 ASJC Scopus subject areas